alfredomartinezjr/wosostats/resources/definitions.md

 #Disciplinary notes
 Column names: `poss.player.disciplinary` & `def.player.disciplinary`

-When a player wins or concededes foul, card, and/or penaly, it should be logged for the possessing player in the `poss.player.disciplinary` column and for the defending player in the `def.player.disciplinary` column.
+When a player wins or concedes foul, card, and/or penalty, it should be logged for the possessing player in the `poss.player.disciplinary` column and for the defending player in the `def.player.disciplinary` column.
 Sometimes more than one of these will apply, such as penalty kick conceded that was also a yellow card, in which case a comma should separate the two in the same cell so it looks like `yellow.cards,penalties.conceded`.

-**Fould won** - `fouls.won`, `fw`
+**Fouls won** - `fouls.won`, `fw`

 **Fouls conceded** `fouls.conceded`, `fc`